Youth & Families

 Creative and fun children’s holiday programs are offered throughout the Jewish year.

-On Rosh Hashanah and Yom Kippur we hold lively services for children and their families led by experienced Jewish family educators.
+On Rosh Hashanah and Yom Kippur we hold lively services for children and their families led by Rabbi Val and other experienced, engaging Jewish family educators.
 Children hear the shofar, sing t’fillot and enjoy sweet apples and honey.
 On the afternoon of the second day of Rosh Hashanah, everyone is invited to participate in our Tashlich ceremony at the East River Fulton Ferry Landing with the entire community.
 Childcare is available during the High Holidays.

-At Chanukkah families are invited to Kane Street’s Community Chanukah party to sing Chanukah songs and consume their year’s share of sufganiyot (jelly doughnuts).
+At Chanukkah families are invited to Kane Street’s Community Chanukkah party to sing Chanukkah songs and consume their year’s share of sufganiyot (jelly doughnuts).

 Purim at Kane Street is very family friendly.
 Everyone comes dressed in costume, parents behave like children and together we listen to the Megillah of Esther, sponsor a costume parade and enjoy hamantaschen.